-Take a look at the bursaries we have available for students on our taught postgraduate courses.
+Take a look at our bursary for students on our taught postgraduate courses.

 The bursary is provided by the Bentham-Moxon Trust B.A.
 Krukoff Fund to support a student wishing to focus their MSc research project on Tropical African botany.